solana-labs/solana-web3.js/README.md

     /* ...etc... */
 }>;

-// Set up an interface for the request method. interface GetAssetApi extends RpcApiMethods {
+// Set up a type spec for the request method. type GetAssetApi = {
     // Define the method's name, parameters and response type getAsset(args: { id: Address }): GetAssetApiResponse;
 }